 I am coming round to the view that it may be useful to record weather forecast sequences from sites such as Ventusky.
 As I am hoping to rely increasingly on my iPad Pro when I am away on a cruise, I need an app that would work on the iPad.
 Incredibly, I have found an app called “Record it!” which seems to work incredibly well.
 What is more, it is free.

-I download all pictures from the camera using the camera-generated using my Nikon software.
+I download all pictures from the camera using the Nikon software that was provided with the camera.
 Then I copy the images to a working directory from which various copies can be made for various purposes.
 The directory structure I used in 2010 gives some idea of how complex this can become.
 But it is the only way to find the image you want.

 As soon as possible I transfer the pictures to an Archive, which is grouped by date within years (I am now using Elements Organiser).
 If I borrow pictures from other people, I batch rename them (using FastStone), adding the persons name to the end of the filename to eliminate the risk of filename duplication.

 If I generate weather maps, or other screengrabs, I keep these in separate directories, usually starting the filename with a date in the format YYMMDD.

 All the above items maintain a basic time related data sequence which makes things easier to find